History of wikis: Tensions within WikiWikiWeb and the creation of sister sites

 Between early 1998 and the end of 2000 participation in WikiWikiWeb snowballed, and the disk space consumed by wiki pages more than quadrupled.
 With increased participation tensions began to appear.

 In 1998 proponents of Extreme Programming showed up on the site and started posting comments about Extreme Programming on most of the pages related to software development.

-This annoyed a number people who wanted to talk about patterns, leading to the tag "XpFreeZone," which was put onto pages as a request not to talk about ExtremeProgramming on that page.
-Eventually most of the DesignPatterns people left to discuss patterns on their own wikis, and WikiWikiWeb began to be referred to as "WardsWiki" instead of the "PortlandPatternRepository."
+This annoyed a number of people who wanted to talk about patterns, leading to the tag "XpFreeZone", which was put onto pages as a request not to talk about ExtremeProgramming on that page.

+Eventually most of the DesignPatterns people left to discuss patterns on their own wikis, and WikiWikiWeb began to be referred to as "WardsWiki" instead of the "PortlandPatternRepository".

 Around the summer of 1999, user Sam Gentile posted the comment "I'm through here" on his user page, and began systematically removing his text from all pages on WikiWikiWeb that he had contributed to.
 Gentile worked at Microsoft and had been hurt by what he perceived as anti-Microsoft bias on WikiWikiWeb.
 His deletions led to controversy about whether he had the right to remove his own material, and whether others had the right to put it back in (which some began to do).
-This event became referred to as the "WikiMindWipe."
+This event became referred to as the "WikiMindWipe".

 In April 2000, four WikiWikiWeb users independently tried to reduce the amount of text on the site via a large number of deletions.
 They mainly tried to delete material that was related to wikis and not software design patterns.
 They considered this material to be dead weight, and would have preferred to see it all replaced by concise guidance to newcomers.
 Contributors who disagreed with these deletions began copying all of the deleted text back in again.
 A vote was taken on the issue, and it was proposed that any major reductions should be pre-announced, with an opportunity for response before action was taken.

 The longer-term result of the deletions was the formation of WikiWikiWeb "sister sites" later in 2000.
 Sunir Shah created a wiki called MeatballWiki, intended strictly for wiki-based documentation and discussions.
 A few months later, Richard Drake created the WhyClublet (or "Why?") wiki to host discussion of Christian issues, and Peter Merel created GreenCheeseWiki and The Reform Society to host, respectively, whimsical and political pages.
 Earle Martin subsequently created a catch-all for C2 off-topic pages called TheAdjunct.
 Many pages were moved from WikiWikiWeb to these alternative sites, with a stub of the moved page left on the WikiWikiWeb, containing a link to the new page and the message "This page exists only on SisterSites."

 In 2001, Cunningham and user Bo Leuf published a book, The Wiki Way, which distilled the lessons learned during the collective experience of the first wiki.